 We take a holistic approach to assessing and diagnosing our patients.
-We assess all aspects of a child and individualize a treatment plan that encompasses all levels of care.
-Doctors in multiple disciplines work together to determine the best course of action for your child.
-Your child’s needs are discussed with you and your family, leading to an integrated, customized treatment plan.
+We assess all aspects of a child and make a treatment plan to meet their unique needs and include all levels of care.
+Doctors in multiple disciplines work together to decide the best course of action for your child.
+Your child’s needs are discussed with you and your family.
+This leads to an integrated, treatment plan made to meet your child’s needs.

 Some children, who have few symptoms and minor clefts, do not need surgery.
-Instead they are checked often for any changes in their symptoms.
+These children are checked often for any changes in their symptoms.

 If a child continues with aspiration or breathing concerns, the doctor will discuss what care options or surgeries are best for the child.

 Surgery for this condition is called a laryngeal cleft repair.
 It is required for patients with types II, III or IV.
-The repair most often involves making an incision in the neck, opening up the larynx, and closing the laryngeal cleft with sutures.
+The repair most often involves opening the larynx and closing the laryngeal cleft with sutures.